jason810496/blog/content/database/2024-06-18-Redis-persistence-RDB-AOF/index.en.md

   {{< /lead >}}
 - **RDB+AOF**: RDB and AOF
   {{< lead >}}
-  You can enable both RDB and AOF persistence to provide a more robust data protection mechanism.
+  You can enable both `RDB` and `AOF` persistence to provide a more robust data protection mechanism.
   {{< /lead >}}

 ## RDB: Redis Database

+In short, <br>
-`RDB` needs to `fork()` a child process to save the dataset to disk.
+`RDB` needs to `fork()` a child process to save the point-in-time snapshot of your dataset to disk.

 ### Advantages of `RDB`